GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 #### `changeShippingOption`

-Notifies the merchant about changes in user selected shipping option.
+Notifies the merchant about changes in the user-selected shipping option.
-`shippingOptionId` should be the identifier of one of the merchant specified shipping options.
+`shippingOptionId` should be the identifier of one of the merchant-specified shipping options.
 Chrome will check for a non-empty `shippingOptionId` and send an `updatePaymentDetails` with the following error message via `callback.updateWith` if the validation fails.